-$\gamma_x = w[R3 \times (C1 + C3) - R4 \times (C2 + C4)]$ [in radians]
+$\gamma_x = \omega [R_3 \times (C_1 + C_3) - R_4 \times (C_2 + C_4)]$ [in radians]

 Since all parameters enter the equations and are of first order, the uncertainty is expected to be relatively large.
-However, the situation can be improved markedly if the relation among the parameters (as they appear in figure 16) is first determined in a Schering bridge, then followed by the transformer measurement with the two RC networks interchanged.
-In the first instance, the ratio R4/R3 is set equal to the square root of N_0 , where N_0 is the ratio of the transformer to be calibrated, and balance is obtained by adjusting C2 and C3.
-With C1 and R3 constant and the settings on C2 and C3 unchanged, the network is switched to that in figure 16, except that the C4R4 and C3R3 branches are interchanged.
-Balance is obtained by adjusting C4 and R4.
-The more important advantage from this technique is that the ratio dealt with is the square root of N_0 , rather than N_0 .
+However, the situation can be improved markedly if the relation among the parameters (as they appear in Figure 16) is first determined in a Schering bridge, then followed by the transformer measurement with the two RC networks interchanged.
+In the first instance, the ratio R_4/R_3 is set equal to the square root of N_o , where N_o is the ratio of the transformer to be calibrated, and balance is obtained by adjusting C_2 and C_3 .
+With C_1 and R_3 constant and the settings on C_2 and C_3 unchanged, the network is switched to that in Figure 16, except that the C_4R_4 and C_3R_3 branches are interchanged.
+Balance is obtained by adjusting C_4 and R_4 .
+The more important advantage from this technique is that the ratio dealt with is the square root of N_o , rather than N_o .
 Proper shielding and maintenance of correct shield potentials are required for minimum uncertainty.

-8.1.6.5 Comparative-null methods
+8.1.6.5 Comparative null methods

 These methods determine the ratio and phase angle of a transformer by comparing its performance with that of a standard or reference transformer whose parameters are known.
 The primary windings of the two transformers are connected in parallel to a common source and the measurements are made at the secondary voltage level.
 The common terminals of all four windings are maintained at ground potential.
 The circuitry of most of the methods heretofore considered could be adapted to this form of measurement.
 Excluding the uncertainties in the ratio and phase angle of the standard, the uncertainty can be essentially the same.
 However, if these approaches are to be used, either a difference method (counterpart of the one for current transformers) or one in which the components of the measuring circuit are extremely stable and easily measured to the required uncertainty is recommended.
-A typical comparative-null circuit is shown in figure 15 [B20].
+A typical comparative-null circuit is shown in Figure 17 (see Sze [B20]).

-Measurement uncertainty, exclusive of errors in the standard transformer is within 2 ppm for ratio and 10 μrad for phase angle at 60 Hz and 400 Hz.
+Measurement uncertainty, exclusive of errors in the standard transformer, is within 2 ppm for ratio and 10 μrad for phase angle at 60 Hz and 400 Hz.
 Ratios ranging to several times that of the standard transformer can be measured.

-Figure 17 - Voltage transformer accuracy test-Comparative-null method
+Figure 17-Voltage transformer accuracy test-Comparative-null method

 A high-impedance inductive voltage divider with a six-dial resolution is connected across the secondary winding of the transformer under test.
 The in-phase voltage balance is obtained by adjusting the output of the divider, and the quadrature balance is realized by adjusting either R or C. If the secondary voltage of the test transformer leads that of the reference transformer, resistor R has the position shown.
-For lagging angles the positions of R and the detector are interchanged.
-The equations of balance for the circuit shown are where N_x and N_s are the ratios of the unknown and standard transformers, respectively, and N_d is the ratio of the inductive voltage divider.
+For lagging angles, the positions of R and the detector are interchanged.
+The equations of balance for the circuit shown are as follows: